-I’ve been in the industry for quite some time, working more than 25 years in clinical research.
-I started out the classic route - data management, clinical research associate, project management at CROs and pharma companies.
+I’ve been in the industry for quite some time — I’ve worked for more than 25 years in clinical research.
+I started out the classic route: data management, clinical research associate, project management at CROs and pharma companies.
 My main background was bench science and critical care nursing, so I spent a lot of time with patients.
-About 20 years ago, I started to get interested in recruitment for trials - it’s a perfect combination of my drive to accelerate research and my interest in working with patients.
+About 20 years ago, I started to get interested in recruitment for trials; it’s a perfect combination of my drive to accelerate research and my interest in working with patients.

 How does your experience as a nurse impact the way you approach patient recruitment?

 It’s had a big impact.
 Through all of my various roles, whenever I have seen a clinical trial protocol, I think from the perspective of a nurse or patient — my mind automatically goes to the patient experience of a trial.
 It’s not necessarily a unique perspective, as a lot of medics go into clinical research.
 But fundamentally, in clinical operations, it’s about data and process, but the thing is that patients are human — they don’t follow rules or process.
 When we plan for recruitment, we use a very empirical approach, but there’s a gap between that approach and what happens in the real world.
 My experience allows me to better bridge that gap.

 Can you explain some of the challenges around patient centricity in clinical trials?